philipmyint/LPJ-GUESS/README.md

 	- If CMake runs into an issue, it will tell you what went wrong.
 Fix it, then try again.
 5. Still within the build directory, run `make -j 20`, which will run make in parallel using 20 threads (can also use any number other than 20).
 6. If the build was successful, an executable `guess` should appear in the `build` directory.
 It should also report successful pass of all unit tests.
 As of the current date, there are 156 unit tests.
+7. Look in the `reference` directory in `src_LPJ_GUESS` for additional documentation.

 ## Running LPJ-GUESS

 Go to wherever your simulation directories are located (e.g., `simulations_LPJ_GUESS/test` or `simulations_LPJ_GUESS/Sierra_Nevada`), modify `submit.sh` and other files as necessary, and submit the job by typing `sbatch submit.sh`.
 The examples are set up assuming that all the `.ins` input files (e.g., `Sierra_Nevada.ins`, `europe.ins`, `landcover.ins`), as well as the gridlist input file (e.g., `gridlist_sn.txt`) are located in the same directory where the job will be run.
 1. The `submit.sh` script will partition the set of gridlist coordinates into a set of `TOTAL_TASKS` coordinates (where `TOTAL_TASKS` = 40 for the `test` example and = 160 for the `Sierra_Nevada` example).
-Each of these smaller gridlist files will be put into a separate `run` subdirectory that is labeled with the task (MPI process) number.
+Each of these smaller gridlist files will be put into a separate `run` subdirectory that is labeled with the corresponding task (MPI process) number.
 2. The last part of `submit.sh` collects the different `run` subdirectory outputs and merges each output into a single file that it places into another directory called `all_outputs`.
-For convenience, the example directories also include a `combine_all_outputs.sh` script that does just this last collection/merge step.
+For convenience, the example directories also include a `combine_all_outputs.sh` script that performs just this last collection/merge step.
 There is also a `make_clean.sh` script that removes all the `run` subdirectories, as well as the output log file, and keeps only the `all_outputs` subdirectory.